avishai-ish-shalom/clj-chef/README.md

 This is an API library for talking to [Opscode Chef](http://www.opscode.com/chef/) servers.
 Although this library is already usable it is still rough around the edges and needs more work.
 Contributors welcome!

+Most of the chef server API is covered, some calls intentionally omitted because they are only used by chef-client/solo and not by knife.
+Also omitted `cookbook-upload` because it requires parsing ruby files to impelement correctly.

 The project uses [Midje](https://github.com/marick/Midje/).

 ## How to use